Table of Contents

 How Do Annuities Work?

-An annuity works as a tax-deferred contract for long-term growth, a guaranteed stream of income or both.
-However, growth is not always guaranteed, depending on the type of annuity you purchase.
+An annuity can provide tax-deferred growth, income payments, or both.
+Growth is not always guaranteed and depends on the type of annuity.

-Depending on the type of annuity, the money you accumulate may grow at a fixed rate of interest, or you may choose to invest it among various sub-accounts that are appropriate for your financial goals and risk tolerance.
+Depending on the annuity, your money may grow at a fixed interest rate or be allocated among investment options based on your goals and risk tolerance.

 How Are Annuities Categorized?